sofiiakepeshchuk/python-eda-analysis/README.md

 ---

 ## Insights
-- Identified key patterns and trends in the data
+- Identified key patterns in the dataset
-- Detected relationships and correlations between variables
+- Found relationships between variables
-- Generated insights based on visual analysis
+- Detected trends and distributions in data

 ---